akshayrkurup1992005-jpg/AI-Impact-on-Student-Performance/README.md

 ## Power Query

-Power Query can be used for data transformation and preparation.
+Power Query was used / considered for data transformation and preparation, including:

+- Data type conversion
+- Filtering
+- Data transformation
+- Data preparation

 ## DAX

-DAX can be used for calculated measures and analytical calculations in Power BI.
+DAX was used / considered for analytical calculations and measures in Power BI.

 ---